vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 ## Data augmentation

-Machine learning has a long tradition of making networks more robust, and two methods dominate it.
-Both work by training on extra inputs drawn from around each data point;
-they differ in how those inputs are chosen.
+Both established methods train on extra inputs drawn from around each data point; they differ in how those inputs are chosen.

-**Data Augmentation** works by generating additional data within the $\epsilon$-balls of the original training data points, usually done using methods such as rotation, cropping, flipping, random sampling, etc. The augmented data points are assigned the same label as the original ones they were augmented from.
-We can then use our usual training methods with this augmented dataset with the hope that it will improve the network's average-case robustness [@SK19].
+**Data augmentation** generates additional training data inside the $\epsilon$-ball of each original point, by rotating, cropping, flipping or randomly perturbing it, and gives every new point the label of the point it came from.
+Training then proceeds as usual on the enlarged data set, in the hope of improving the network's average-case robustness [@SK19].

-Unfortunately, this approach has its problems.
-Firstly, if our original sampled data point is already very close to the decision boundary, there is a chance that an augmented data point will actually lie on the wrong side, even though it is still within the $\epsilon$-ball.
-This means it will have been assigned the wrong label:
+The method has two problems, both to do with labels.
+If an original point lies close to the decision boundary, an augmented point may fall on the other side of it while still inside the ball, and so carry the wrong label:

 ![Epsilon-balls that straddle the decision boundary (red): an augmented point drawn from one of these may land on the wrong side while still inheriting the original label](../assets/images/SR-vs-CR-4-white-bg.png)

-In the case where two data points' $\epsilon$-balls overlap, there is a chance we generate two new data points with the same position in the input space.
-Furthermore, if the two original data points lie both close to (and on opposite sides of) the decision boundary, the augmented data points may have _different labels_, despite occupying the same location in the input space:
+And if the balls of two points on opposite sides of the boundary overlap, the same location in input space can be generated twice, once with each label:

 ![Two epsilon-balls overlapping across the decision boundary: a point in the shaded intersection can be generated twice, once with each label](../assets/images/SR-vs-CR-5-white-bg.png)

-These inconsistencies mean this approach is generally unviable for network robustification.
+Training on data with these inconsistencies does not reliably make a network robust, so the method is not viable for the kind of robustness we want to verify.

 ## Adversarial training

-**Adversarial Training** [@madry2017towards] also involves generating new data to train the network, but unlike data augmentation where perturbations are sampled randomly, adversarial training aims to find the _worst-case_ perturbation within $\epsilon$-distance to a data point from the training dataset.
-Whilst data augmentation can be done using worst-case examples, it is still subtly different to adversarial training.
-Most notably, adversarial training is a process integrated into the network's training loop, so perturbations are regenerated at every iteration.
-This means the worst-case examples will _always_ be worst case, which is not true for data augmentation, as after a certain number of iterations the network will have learnt to account for these examples.
-Pictorially, this amounts to looking at gradients, while not drawing any firm lines:
+**Adversarial training** [@madry2017towards] also trains on new points, but chooses them differently.
+Instead of sampling perturbations at random, it searches for the _worst-case_ perturbation within $\epsilon$ of each training point, the one on which the network's loss is largest.
+The search is part of the training loop, so the perturbations are recomputed at every step and stay worst-case as the network changes, whereas augmented data is fixed in advance and the network soon learns to handle it.
+Pictorially, the method follows the loss gradient inside each ball rather than scattering new points across it:

 ![Training points and the epsilon-balls around them, within a region of the input space](../assets/images/SR-vs-CR-3-white-bg.png)

-Formally, adversarial training uses a variant of gradient descent, called **projected gradient descent**, to _maximise_ loss in order to find worst-case perturbations.
-We ensure that the perturbation still lies within the $\epsilon$-ball of the original data point by _projecting_ those perturbations that escape the $\epsilon$-ball back inside.
-Our new training objective, due to Madry et al. [-@madry2017towards], becomes:
+Formally, adversarial training uses **projected gradient descent** to _maximise_ the loss over the ball, projecting any perturbation that escapes the ball back inside, and then minimises the result over the network's parameters.
+The objective, due to Madry et al.
+[-@madry2017towards], is:

 $$\min_\theta\bigg[\max_{x:|x-\hat x|\le\epsilon} \mathcal{L}(x, y) \bigg]$$

-In other words, we want to find the perturbation $x$ that is within $\epsilon$-distance of the data point $\hat x$ that produces the _largest_ loss (the worst-case perturbation).
-Then, we aim to find the optimisation parameters $\theta$ which _minimises_ this loss value.
+The inner maximisation finds the perturbation $x$ within $\epsilon$ of the data point
+$\hat x$ that produces the largest loss; the outer minimisation finds the parameters
+$\theta$ that make that worst-case loss as small as possible.

 ## What adversarial training actually optimises